josephbeuysmum/Dertisch/README.md

 Filzanzug Interactors, Presenters, and Model Classes each have a fileprivate `worn_closet` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.

 Filzanzug is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.
-It is designed to provide the functionality common to most apps, which specifically (at present) means:
+It is designed to provide the functionality common to most apps, which specifically (at present) means the following

+On the Model side:

 -   API calls;
 -   management of external images;
 -   simplified access to Core Data; and
 -   the capacity to add custom proxies and services.

+And on the View side:

+-	registration and presentation of ViewControllers with related Presenters and Interactors.

 Filzanzug interactors work by implementing the `FZInteractorProtocol` protocol; presenters by implementing the `FZPresenterProtocol` protocol; and viewControllers by subclassing `FZViewController`.
 It uses dependency injection to register Interactor/Presenter/ViewController/ModelClass relationships at start-up.